1. Welcome to the Su-25T orientation lesson. The Su-25T is an upgraded version of the famous Su-25 close air support aircraft.

 28. Let's now check out the "Attitude Hold" mode.
 We'll start a spiral climb pattern with a 30-degree bank angle.
 Press "LALT + 1" to engage "Attitude Hold".

 29. If you need to make adjustments to the held attitude, you can temporarily disengage the autopilot by pressing and holding down the "LALT + ~" (tilde).
+When released, the current altitude will be commanded to the autopilot to be maintained.

 30. The autopilot is now holding the adjusted attitude.